olitrussle/trussle.github.io/jobs/designer.md

 ---

 **Interested?** Send us your portfolio and let us know what makes you different from the rest.
-From there we'll bring you into the office to see how you work.
+From there we'll bring you into the office to find out more about you and to answer your questions about Trussle.
+If we like what you stand for, we'll ask you to solve a design problem that we have at Trussle to see how you work.
 And that's it - if we like what we see and you love what we're doing we'll ask you to join us.
-(See?
-We like things simple.)

 [**Apply now: team@trussle.com**](mailto:team@trussle.com)